 Take a class or workshop!

 These aren’t available everywhere, but you might be surprised at how much is available if you look around.
 My small (210,000) city has had a some form of workshop that would teach you to make a reasonable Victorian corset on average every other year in the last decade.

 Being on the internet, and paying attention to groups, and seeing if you can find one for your area, will help you locate more classes.
 Obviously I’m not a huge fan of a lot of travelling due to its carbon footprint, but many classes are scheduled over the weekend to make it easy for people to travel & take them.
 Or, if you have friends who are interested, you might be able to get a teacher to come to you, instead of having to go to them.

-If travelling or getting a teacher to come to you is not a possibility, there are some fantastic online classes, like Historical Sewing.
+If travelling or getting a teacher to come to you is not a possibility, there are some fantastic online tutorials, like Burnley & Trowbridges 18th century sewing YoutTube Sew-along Series.

 And in an absolute pinch, a good standard sewing teacher will be able to help you interpret and fit a good historical pattern.